spoorthiMedasani/KNN/README.md

 ## **Drawbacks of KNN:**
-  1. Curse of Dimensionality- KNN performs well with less features.
+  1. Curse of Dimensionality- KNN performs well with less number of features.
 A way around this is to use dimensionality reduction techniques like PCA (Principal Component Analysis)
   2. Requires more storage capacity when more data is available.

 ## **Fun Fact:**
-  KNN uses all the processing capacity during Testing phase unlike most of the algorithms.
+  KNN uses all the processing capacity during Testing phase unlike most algorithms.
 This make training faster but testing slower and costlier.

 #### ***Instead of using KNN as a black-box, I wanted to show the ins and outs of the algorithm in this code***